godwin10x/java/README.md

-# java
+# My Java Projects
-My Java Projects
+This is a reporisotry for all my java projects, which I may embark on.